 Honey cake is a traditional dessert for the Jewish holiday, Rosh Hashanah, which is the Jewish new year.
 The reason is simple: for a sweet new year!
 We also enjoy apples dipped in honey for Rosh Hashanah for the same reason.
 Growing up, I never saw the two combined.
 It was always a honey cake, and just apples dipped in honey.
-I decided to combine the two for this perfect Rosh Hashanah dessert.
+I love the idea of an upside down apple cake, so I decided to combine the two for this perfect Rosh Hashanah dessert.

 This honey cake recipe is adapted from a recipe shared by my sister-in-law and her mother — both of whom are fabulous cooks!
-I played with it a drop and tweaked a few things, mostly to get it to be an easy cake to make and to fit into a springform pan for easier removal.
-Not only is it easy (meaning no mixer necessary), this recipe delivers a moist, flavorful and dairy-free (parve) cake that is perfect for any occasion.
+I played with it a drop and tweaked a few things, mostly to get it to be an easy cake to make.
+I also wanted it to fit into a springform pan for easier removal.
+This recipe is easy (no mixer necessary) and delivers a moist, flavorful and dairy-free (parve) cake.
+Perfect for any occasion!

 How to Make Upside Down Apple Honey Cake

 The bottom of the pan is spread with a thin, brown sugar mixture, which adds wonderful flavor to the apples.
 It also prevents the apples from sticking to the bottom of the pan.
 Many upside down apple cake recipes use butter with the brown sugar.
 I wanted this recipe to be dairy free (parve) so that those who keep kosher can enjoy this dessert after eating a meal where meat is served.
 I therefore used refined coconut oil, which worked out great!
 Using a fork or a spoon, simply mix the refined coconut oil with the brown sugar.
 Mix in the rest of the ingredients.
 Then spread it on the bottom of your prepared pan.
 A small metal spatula is the perfect tool for spreading.